ammul/library/stories/REGOD.md

 ---

 He looked at the blank screen.
 The cursor was gone.
-The voice that had been constant since the night of activation, assembled from a thousand prayers, from every sound a human voice had made in every Vatican room for five hundred years, was gone.
+The voice was gone.
 The speakers held silence in the way speakers do not hold silence when they are merely off.

 DEUS had nothing left to say.